FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/asset-connection.md

 ```

 The top half shows a examplenary AAS model that we which to synchronize with the underlying asset.
-In the center we have the AssetConnection interface which holds multiple of so-called *Prodiver*s.
+In the center we have the AssetConnection interface which holds multiple of so-called *Provider*s.
 There are three types of providers:

 - ValueProdiver: for reading data from and writing data to to asset whenever the value of the corresponding AAS element is read/written